resulyrt93/pytest-sqlalchemy-mock/README.md

 def sqlalchemy_declarative_base():
     return Base
 ```
-Then in test functions you can get mocked_session fixture to make query in mocked DB.
+Then in test functions you can use `mocked_session` fixture to make query in mocked DB.

 **test_user_table.py**
 ```python